TheMeteoRain/quality-of-exile/README.md

 How to use:
 1. Press the assigned keybind.

-### Toggle all keybinds
+### Master keybind (activate/deactivate other keybinds)
 Allows to enable/disable all keybinds.
-In case you have set your keybinds to characters `a-Z1-9` and you need to use them i.e. for chatting.
-Activating this will show [overlay status](#setup-toggle-overlay) for toggleable keybinds.
+In case you have set your keybinds to characters `a-Z1-9` and you need to use them i.e. for chatting or for any other reason.
+Activating this will show [overlay status](#setup-toggle-overlay) and shows this keybind's status.

 How to use:
 1. Press the assigned keybind to disable keybinds.